rochellew/CSCI-1250-F21-Code-Examples/Using Classes & Objects/README.md

         // declare an integer variable to store the random double double number;

-        // obtain a random value from 0.0 - 1.0
+        // obtain a random value from 0.0 &ndash; 1.0
         number = rand.nextDouble();

         // multiply by 100 to convert to a percentage